patx/micropie/docs/README.md

 [![Logo](https://patx.github.io/micropie/logo.png)](https://patx.github.io/micropie)

-micropie is an ultra-micro ASGI Python web framework that gets out of your way, letting you build fast and dynamic web apps with ease.
+[MicroPie](https://patx.github.io/micropie) is an ultra-micro ASGI Python web framework that gets out of your way, letting you build fast and dynamic web apps with ease.
 Inspired by CherryPy and licensed under the BSD three-clause license.